CORONA VIRUS EMERGENCY FUNDING

 The Eve Brook Scholarship Fund (EBSF) supports young people, 16 to 25, who have been in care in Birmingham by giving them the opportunity to go to college or university.
 (See our Aims and Objectives)

 The Fund is an independent charity that works closely with Birmingham City Council’s children’s services teams.
 The Fund was founded by Eve Brook, a former Birmingham City Councillor and Chair of Social Services, in 1998 shortly before her death from cancer.
 She was passionate about improving the chances of young people in care and celebrating their achievements – the EBSF aims to do just that.

 The Fund is keen to support young people who have been in care in Birmingham to access and succeed in higher education through scholarships, bursaries and one-off grants.

-The fund’s aim is to make our young people’s ambitions come true!
+The Fund’s aim is to make our young people’s educational ambitions come true!